 Injectafer is a ferric carboxymaltose injection for the treatment of iron deficiency anemia (IDA).
 Injectafer is known to cause the electrolyte disorder known as hypophosphatemia.
 Hypophosphatemia can cause serious complications including coma, seizures, rhabdomyolysis, bone softening, arrhythmias, cardiac arrest and respiratory failure.

-Call the dangerous drug specialists at Nadrich & Cohen, LLP today at 1-800-718-4658 for a free consultation if you or a loved one suffered serious complications after taking Injectafer.
+Call the dangerous drug specialists at Nadrich & Cohen Accident Injury Lawyers today at 1-800-718-4658 for a free consultation if you or a loved one suffered serious complications after taking Injectafer.
 You can also use the live chat feature on this page to reach a live chat specialist, or complete the contact form on this page.

 We offer a 100% free, confidential consultation.
 We are contingency lawyers so we only charge you a portion of your recovery if we obtain a recovery for you.